zenon70/rocketprogram.github.io/README.md

 - the underlying physics engine is called orbMech, which was written so that the code can be used elsewhere. it converts from keplerian orbital elements to cartesian state vectors, and of course also from cartesian state vectors to keplerian orbital elements. if i find the time, perhaps i will make part of this program dedicated to being a conversion calculator.

-- as a side effect of the way this program was developed, it is possible to bore through planets. this program could also be called "boring program".
+- one very unique feature of this program is that it is possible to bore through planets and moons. this program could also be called "boring program".